-The DeKalb County Health Department provides Medical Case Management services by appointment to HIV+ individuals and their families.
+The DeKalb County Health Department provides Case Management services by appointment to HIV+ individuals and their families.
 Our client-centered services link individuals with health care and other available resources in order to empower people living with HIV to lead healthy and independent lives.
-The program is funded by the Illinois Department of Public Health, and our Case Manager is a trained, professional counselor.
+The program is funded by the Illinois Department of Public Health, and our Case Manager is a trained professional in providing confidential, comprehensive services.
 Any individual who is HIV+ and resides in DeKalb, Lee or Ogle County may be eligible for a variety of Case Management services.

 - Emergency Rent & Utility Assistance

 - Legal Services

 - Oral Health Care